terraform-aws-modules/terraform-aws-dynamodb-table/README.md

 ## Notes

-Enabling or disabling autoscaling in this module can cause your table to be recreated.
+**Warning: enabling or disabling autoscaling can cause your table to be recreated**

 There are two separate Terraform resources used for the DynamoDB table: one is for when any autoscaling settings are used and the other when not.
 The following scenarios will make Terraform recreate the table:

 - Upgrading from an older version of this module with autoscaling settings enabled
 - Enabling autoscaling settings when they were previously disabled